wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 title: Meta Box Geolocation
 ---

-## Overview

-The Meta Box Geolocation is helpful if you have multiple custom fields for location such as address, zipcode, city, state and country.
-Letting users manually fill in these fields might be a boring time-consuming job.
-This extension helps you fill in these information quickly by using Geocoding API from Google Maps/Open Street Maps.
-So that you just need to enter an address, it will autosuggest a complete address and fill all other fields.
+Meta Box Geolocation helps you fill in address fields (street address, zipcode, city, state and country) quickly by using Geocoding API from Google Maps/Open Street Maps.

-Take a look at the screenshot:

 ![auto suggest geolocation data](https://i1.wp.com/metabox.io/wp-content/uploads/2016/03/meta-box-geolocation.gif)

-For more information, please see the [extension page](https://metabox.io/plugins/meta-box-geolocation/).

-{% include installation.html %}

-Make sure you know how to [create meta boxes](/creating-meta-boxes/) and [fields](/field-settings/) before continuing!

 ## Enabling geolocation API

 If you use Open Street Maps, then you can bypass this step.
 Open Street Maps doesn't require any extra API/configuration from you.

-If you use Google Maps, make sure you create a project for Google Maps in the [Google Cloud Platform Console](https://console.cloud.google.com/google/maps-apis/overview).
+If you use Google Maps, create a project for Google Maps in the [Google Cloud Platform Console](https://console.cloud.google.com/google/maps-apis/overview).
 And don't forget to enable the following APIs:

 - Google Maps API
 - Geocoding API